-Having a child is very a very exciting and life changing process, bringing with it all sorts of new challenges and responsibilities.
+Becoming a parent is a very exciting and life-changing process, bringing with it all sorts of new challenges and responsibilities.

 When your family starts to grow, it is more important than ever to make sure that you’ve got the right measures in place should the worst happen.